ropensci/rtweet/README.md

 )
 ```

-Search by geo-location—for example, find 10,000 tweets in the English
-language sent from the United States.
+Search by geo-location---for example, find 10,000 tweets in the English language sent from the United States.

 ``` r
 ## search for 10,000 tweets sent from the US